Aditya-Mukherji/Aditya-Mukherji/README.md

 ###

-<p align="left">I am a passionate developer. who likes to develop robust and dynamic websites while staying updated with latest technologies and frameworks.</p>
+<p align="left">I am a passionate developer, who likes to develop robust and dynamic websites while staying updated with latest technologies and frameworks.</p>

 ###